All articles

 1/1

-West Beach Hotel Brighton sits directly on the promenade, immediately next to the British Airways i360 observation tower, giving it one of the most identifiable seafront positions of any central Brighton hotel.
-Rooms feature large windows designed to frame the sea, and the hotel is surrounded by clubs and restaurants on the western seafront strip.
-Brighton Pier is under a mile away, and Brighton Railway Station is 15 minutes' walk uphill.
-Free WiFi, family rooms, and a 24-hour front desk are available, and the good breakfast rating makes it a functional as well as scenic option.
+West Beach Hotel Brighton sits directly on the promenade, immediately adjacent to the British Airways i360 observation tower - one of Brighton's most distinctive landmarks - giving guests an unusually specific sense of place on the seafront.
+Rooms feature large windows designed to frame the sea views, and the hotel is surrounded by clubs and restaurants on the western end of the promenade.
+Brighton Pier is less than a mile away, and Brighton Railway Station is a 15-minute walk.
+Family rooms are available, and the on-site breakfast adds morning convenience for those starting sightseeing early.

 • Family rooms available